The Buckley-Osthus model and the block preferential attachment model: statistical analysis and application: Conclusion and discussion

-\quad Now let us move onto the HPAM.
+In the remaining of this section, we discuss a few open problems related to the BPAM.
 As shown in Theorem \ref{thm:consistencyBPA}, if the memberships of all nodes are correctly classified, then the MLEs are consistent.
 In fact, even if a small portion of memberships (e.g. of order $o(n)$) are misclassified, the consistency still holds.
 Consider the case where all but the last node are correctly classified.
 It is easy to see that the statistics $(M_{ij}^n, N_j^n)$ is affected by $\pm 1$, and the limiting log-likelihood \eqref{eq:BPAloginfty} stays the same.
 More generally, the degree of any node is of order $n^{\beta}$ for some $\beta < 1$.
 Thus, misclassifying any node will affect $(M_{ij}^n, N_j^n)$ by $\pm n^{\beta}$, which is absorbed by the $1/n$-scaling.
-This leads to the problem of community detection of the HPAM.
-Hajek and Sankagiri \cite{HS18} gave a message passing algorithm to recover the memberships of $\Theta(1)$ nodes.
-An important question is to which extent the memberships of nodes can be recovered for the HPAM. \begin{op} Is there any algorithm to recover the memberships of all nodes for the HPAM ?
+This leads to the problem of community detection of the BPAM. \cite{HS18} gave a message passing algorithm to recover the memberships of $\Theta(1)$ nodes.
+An important question is to which extent the memberships of nodes can be recovered for the BPAM. \begin{op} Is there any algorithm to recover the memberships of all nodes for the BPAM ?
 If not, what is the maximum number of memberships which can be recovered ?
 Is it of order $\Theta(n)$ ? \end{op}

-\quad For the SBM, the MLEs of the marginal likelihood were shown to be asymptotically normal \cite{BCCZ13}.
+For the SBM, the MLEs of the marginal likelihood were shown to be asymptotically normal \cite{BCCZ13}.
 The key idea is that the likelihood with misclassifications is much smaller than that with all correct memberships.
-However, this is not true for the HPAM since misclassifying a small portion of memberships will not affect much the likelihood.
+However, this is not true for the BPAM since misclassifying a small portion of memberships will not affect much the likelihood.
 It is not clear whether the MLEs of the marginal likelihood \eqref{eq:marginalPA} give the correct memberships and good parameter estimates. \begin{op} Are the MLEs for the marginal likelihood \eqref{eq:marginalPA} consistent ? \end{op}